Zaotang: Ingredient

 The ingredients for Zaotang can be millet, barnyard millet, rice, corn or barley malt.
 The best choice will be glutinous proso millet, as it requires less time to produce a sticky mixture.

 The ingredients must be washed thoroughly to clean all the bran and impurities.
 Then they can be placed in the stew pot for boiling.

 Boiling sugar

-Boiling is the process of heating the ingredient until all the water escaped and a uniform sticky mixture forms.
+Boiling is the process of heating the ingredient until all the water has escaped and a uniform sticky mixture forms.
 The most important thing during boiling is heat control.
 If too much heat is used, the sugar will be overcooked and won't have the crispy taste.
-On the other hand, if the heat is not enough, the sugar won't be sticky at all.
+On the other hand, if the heat is not high enough, the sugar won't be sticky at all.

 The semi-solid condition of sugar is called sugar paste.
 By the time sugar paste starts to form, the temperature of the mixture can reach 158 °C to 160 °C. Experienced Zaotang makers use a stick to draw some paste: if a white and transparent sugar wire can be drawn from the paste and the mixture stops producing bubbles on the surface, the sugar paste is ready for the next step.